directdemocracy-vote/judge/httpdocs/test/simulation.md

 Those hectares will have a higher probability of having new citizens and those citizens will have more change to create new endorsements.

 They can represent the hectares that make up a village where a referendum is being held.
-In this specific village, residents will have a greater incentive to install the application and endorse people than in others locations of the map
+In this specific village, residents will have a greater incentive to install the application and endorse people than in others locations of the map.

 #### Initial citizens
 It represents the citizens that have already downloaded the application at the beginning of the simulation.